douglasb/git-cheat-sheet/Readme.md

 ```
 git remote -v
 ```
-- Checkout your forks local master then merge changes from upstream/master into it.
+- Checkout your fork's local master then merge changes from upstream/master into it.
 ```
 git checkout master
 git branch